theQRL/hyperion/docs/contracts/creating-contracts.rst

 Creating Contracts
 ******************

-Contracts can be created "from outside" via Ethereum transactions or from within Solidity contracts.
+Contracts can be created "from outside" via Ethereum transactions or from within Hyperion contracts.

 IDEs, such as `Remix <https://remix.ethereum.org/>`_, make the creation process seamless using UI elements.